kittykatattack/spriteUtilities/README.md

 This repository contains a bunch of useful functions for creating [Pixi](https://github.com/GoodBoyDigital/pixi.js/) sprites and making them easier to work with.

+*NOTE: Important API change for Pixi v3 users moving to Pixi v4: the SpriteUtilities constructor now requires a refrerence to a Pixi `renderer` as a second argument.
+See ahead for an example on how to implement this.*.
+Arguments for The `text` and `bitmapText` method have also changed: they now require seperate `fontFamily` and `fontSize` arguments in their constructor.

 [Setting up](#settingup) <br>
 [sprite: Quickly make any Sprite or AnimatedSprite](#sprite)<br>
 [tilingSprite: Make a tiling sprite](#tilingSprite)<br>